bemxio/UARTPcSpkr/README.md

     - `COM_PORT`: Serial port address used for the interface.
 Defaults to `0x3F8`, (standard I/O port for COM1).
     - `BAUD_RATE`: Baud rate for serial communication.
 Make sure it matches the one in `UARTPcSpkr.ino` and the `stty` command.
 Defaults to `115200`.

-## Limitations
-The interface seems to not handle noise that well, causing the Arduino to desync and receive incorrect frequency values.
-If that happens, simply press the reset button in order to restart the sketch.

-Could be alleviated by adding a prefix byte to the frequency value, ignoring any bytes received before it.
-Haven't tested that yet though.

 ## Removal
 The [`Installer.HC`](Installer.HC) script also includes an `Uninstall` function that restores the original `KMisc.HC.Z` file from the `KMisc.BAK.Z` backup created during installation.
 To uninstall UARTPcSpkr, include the installer script and run the function: